Concorde Career College-Garden Grove

 School Overview

-The teacher population of 39 teachers has stayed relatively flat over five years.
+The teacher population of 62 teachers has grown by 58% over five years.

 Concorde Career College-Garden Grove